FreshAlacrity/front-tracker/README.md

 ## To Do

 ### Next
-- [ ] function to update an internal member object from a PK member object
+- [ ] function to update all member objects from PK member list

 ### Known Issues
 - fixed?